Frequently Asked Questions

 - Does Samtec have information on Paste In Hole (PIH) Processing?

 - Paste In Hole technology employs the same techniques for through-hole soldering as those used for standard surface mount connectors and components.
-Samtec provides the recommended stencil aperture and plated through-hole sizes for most connector series capable of being processed using Paste In Hole technology on the connector footprint.
+Samtec provides the recommended stencil aperture and plated through-hole sizes for most connector products capable of being processed using Paste In Hole technology on the connector footprint.
 To be a candidate for Paste In Hole soldering, a connector must have an insulator body material capable of withstanding lead and/or lead-free reflow temperatures, and vertical and horizontal clearance around leads large enough to allow adequate printed solder paste volume.
 For more information on Paste In Hole processing, see this eBook: Paste in Hole Reflow by Bob Willis, and other helpful information on our Processing Literature page under the ‘Paste In Hole Processing’ menu.

 - Does Samtec have any recommendations for processing multiple fine pitch SMT connectors on a single board?

 - The majority of Samtec’s vertical board-to-board connectors are capable of being used in applications where multiple connectors are placed on a single board and mated simultaneously.
 When using multiple connectors per board, there is a higher potential for misalignment.
 To prevent this issue, closely follow Samtec’s recommended footprint and stencil designs, ensure a good solder print, machine place the components, and hold the drill diameter tolerances for the alignment pin holes to +/- .002" [0.05 mm].
-Each connector series has a unique maximum recommended misalignment in the X and Y directions to ensure a good mate.
-For the maximum X and Y misalignment of a specific series, please contact IPG.
+Each connector product has a unique maximum recommended misalignment in the X and Y directions to ensure a good mate.
+For the maximum X and Y misalignment of a specific product, please contact IPG.

 - What types of cleaning processes can be used on Samtec connectors?